neverscores/terraform-eks-deployment/README.md

 This creates:

-VPC with public/private subnets
+VPC with public/private subnets \n
-EKS cluster with managed node group
+EKS cluster with managed node group \n
 NGINX service with LoadBalancer

 ### Step 4: Access the cluster